Discover more from Reshelving Alexandria

 The Little Chapel That Stood by A. B. Curtiss, illustrated by Mirto Golino

-We are so grateful to the author for making this book available for free online.
-It’s also available to purchase through the 9/11 Museum gift shop.
-Click to Listen and Watch.
-Read aloud by the author and including further history of the chapel and information about 9/11, this is highly educational.
-The reading of the book begins at the 12:50 mark.
+We’re thankful to the author for making this book available for free online.
+You can also purchase it through the 9/11 Museum gift shop.
+Click to listen and watch the author’s read-aloud, starting at the 12:50 mark, which includes additional history of the chapel and information about 9/11.
+It’s a highly educational experience.

 The Man Who Walked Between the Towers by Mordicai Gerstein